freebsd/freebsd-src/docs/index.rst

 :doc:`GettingStartedVS`
    An addendum to the main Getting Started guide for those using Visual Studio on Windows.

+:doc:`BuildingLLVMWithAutotools`
+   An addendum to the Getting Started guide with instructions for building LLVM with the Autotools build system.

 :doc:`tutorial/index`
    Tutorials about using LLVM.
 Includes a tutorial about making a custom